rtoal/ple/pyth/README.md

 # Pyth Explorations

-The easiest way to program with Pyth would be to use this [online interpreter](https://pyth-docker.azurewebsites.net).
+The easiest way to get started with Pyth is to use this [online interpreter](https://pyth-docker.azurewebsites.net).

-If you want to download the language, you will need to clone the github repository by typing `git clone https://github.com/isaacg1/pyth.git` in your terminal.
+To run Pyth programs locally, you can clone the github repository by typing `git clone https://github.com/isaacg1/pyth.git` in your terminal.

-Then add the following command to your .bashrc:
+Then add the following command to your .bashrc, .zshrc, or equivalent:

 ```
 alias pyth="python3 <path to pyth>/pyth.py"
 ```

-Windows users will have to use the PATH and call `pyth.py`.
+Windows users can set up their PATH variable and use `pyth.py`.

 ## About Pyth

 Pyth, developed by Izzy Grosof in 2014, is a golfing language that's heavily influenced by Python.
-Unlike other golfing languages, Pyth operates with a procedural approach instead of relying on stacks.
+Unlike other golfing languages, Pyth operates with a procedural approach instead of relying on a stack.
 It can also compile into Python programs.
 What sets Pyth apart is its simplicity and ability to be concise.
 For example, all functions, variables, and statements are represented by a single character.
-Additionally, printing is implicit, meaning it will automatically display the top item on the stack.
+Additionally, printing is implicit, and ending quotes are automatically added for you at the end of a program.

-If you're interested, you can check out the formal specifications of Pyth commands [here](https://pyth.readthedocs.io/en/latest/spec_vars.html).
+The language features excellent documentation at [Read The Docs](https://pyth.readthedocs.io/en/latest/index.html).
 ## Pyth Resources

 Continue your study of Pyth via: